Muslim to Jewish convert, researcher, and activist Khaled Hassan talks Israel - interview

 First visit to Israel

-In early September, Hassan visited neighboring Israel for the first time in his life.
-When asked about his experience in the Holy Land, Hassan commented: “Frankly, nothing surprised me.
+In early September, Hassan visited Israel for the first time.
+When asked about his experience in the Holy Land, he replied, “Frankly, nothing surprised me.
 I’ve known Israelis for such a long time, I’ve worked with them a lot.
-I knew that Israel is a fascinating place, with many security-related challenges,” he said, adding that he saw terrorists get arrested in front of his eyes during his visit.
+I knew that Israel is a fascinating place with many security-related challenges.”

 Travellers at Ben Gurion International Airport where flights were being delayed, as the workers of the airport went on strike, in a protest for the release of Israelis held hostage by Hamas terrorists in Gaza, on September 2, 2024. (credit: AVSHALOM SASSONI/FLASH90)